 While we already have apps for bus routes in certain metropolitan areas, there is a lot of potential to expand this idea to other cities, towns and countries thanks to the magic of AR.
 With this technology, you can give travelers a good idea of traffic conditions, the weather, bus and train routes and real-time alerts to enhance their itineraries, all in one screen.

-Breaking Down Language Barriers
+Tourism Apps: Breaking Down Language Barriers

 Perhaps the biggest challenge of entering a foreign country is attempting to get a grasp of the language in a short period of time.
 Many people will buy a traveler’s guide to the city in order to learn common phrases and hand gestures.
 However, even with these guides, you will still experience difficulty when you encounter a situation you did not anticipate.

 Common language barrier issues when traveling abroad include not knowing what to order in a restaurant because you can’t read the language or not knowing if you’re on the right street because you can’t read the signs.
-AR can now help with such conundrums, as companies like Google have developed advanced translation apps that leverage the technology.
+AR can now help with such conundrums, as companies like Google have developed advanced translation apps that leverage this technology.

 The Google Translate app makes it easy to translate a word into English from another language or vice versa.
 Nevertheless, the app won’t help if you see a sign in Japanese that you’re unable to translate because you don’t know how to type it in.
 Enter Word Lens, an extension of the Translate app.
 This app lets users snap a picture of a foreign language on the streets, on a menu or elsewhere, then the app immediately translates it into the language of your choosing.
 The app isn’t perfect just yet, but it can handle live translations in 30 languages.